Monishraj50/Blood_Noblood/README.md

 # Blood_Noblood Detection
 Detecting the faces with Blood and faces without Blood.
+## Index
+   * Downloading the Dataset
+   * Working with Dataset
+   * Detecting the Currupted Images
+   * Preview of Dataset
+   * Training the Model
+   * Evaluating

 ## Dataset
 Download the dataset from the below link